 This treatment oil will relax a stressed-out face.
 It contains lavender oil to soothe any irritation, but it also contains vitamin E for hydration and rose and rosehip seed oil to keep the skin’s natural turnover rate intact.

 The main ingredient in this massage oil is lavender oil, which will give your skin the soothing properties that it's known for.
-But it's also made with jojoba oil and almond oil to nourish and hydrate the skin as well.
+But it's also made with almond oil to nourish and hydrate the skin as well.